-When I first got a smartwatch, I wasn't sure how often I'd actually use its features although it was quickly evident how much of an impact on my life it would make.
-Having all the essential notifications coming right to my wrist gave me a sense of comfort as I no longer was tied to looking at my phone every couple of minutes.
+With my first smartwatch, I wasn't sure how often I'd actually use its features.
+It was quickly evident how much of an impact on my life it would make.
+Having all the essential notifications coming right to my wrist gave me a sense of comfort.
+I no longer felt the need look at my phone every couple of minutes.

 One of the biggest reasons that people buy a smartwatch or activity tracker is the ability to track your fitness data with things like calories burned, heart rate tracking and activity time.
 Most of the models on this list have an integrated heart rate monitor that can accurately track your body's heart rate for consistent monitoring throughout normal and strenuous activities.

 If you choose one of the smartwatches that offer multi-day battery life, then chances are you'll be able to track advantage of the sleep tracking features.
 For someone like myself who doesn't sleep very well, you can get accurate data on your sleeping habits such as time spent in the various sleep stages and whether or not you accomplished your healthy sleep goals.